 - carry out an investigation of the incident

 - prepare a report that outlines their investigation, including any corrective actions taken

 - ensure a copy of the report is readily available and given to an OHS officer on demand

-- provide a copy of the report to a Director of Inspection, the joint work site health and safety committee or health and safety representative, if applicable.
+- provide a copy of the report to a Director, the joint health and safety committee or health and safety representative, if applicable.
 If there is no committee or representative, a copy must be made available to workers once the investigation is complete

-- retain a copy of the report for at least two years after the PSI
+- retain a copy of the report for at least 2 years after the PSI

 PSI reporting is the responsibility of the employer or prime contractor, if there is a prime contractor.
 If a worker wishes to report an incident, they will be directed to contact the OHS Contact Centre.